AleksandrMikhalevich/Mikhalevich_Library_project/README.md

 Pet-project Library.

-This project id about some kind of e-library based on Java servlets ans JSP.
+This project is about some kind of e-library based on Java servlets ans JSP.

 Include 3 layers (modules):
 * repository module with self-made dao, running with Hibernate, JPA and Liquibase;